AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 All results are in milliseconds, and the triples report best/worst execution time (wall clock) of three runs.
 The column marked "sequential" reports times when linked against `dph-seq` and the columns marked "P=n" report times when linked against `dph-par` and run in parallel using the specified number of parallel OS threads.

+#### Comments regarding SumSq

+The primitives scale nicely, but something is deeply wrong (lack of fusion, perhaps) with the vectorised version.

 #### Comments regarding DotP